-How You Can Get American-Made Computer Components for Your Business
+How You Can Get American-Made Computers and Components for Your Business

 Now it's easy to get computer components "Made in America."
-Before your next IT order, ask your hardware procurement team or IT consultant order from the brands listed above.
+Before your next IT order, ask your hardware procurement team or IT consultant to order parts from the brands listed above.

-We can source all of these components through our procurement channels.
-They all stock hardware from said brands, and have desktops, laptops, servers, and some mobile devices readily available.
+PlanetMagpie sources all of these through our hardware procurement channels.
+They all stock components from said brands, and have desktops, laptops, servers, and some mobile devices readily available.

 We hope this article makes it easy to get the computers you need, and support the American economy at the same time.